master4eg/docker_laravel/README.md

 3. Open http://localhost:8080 to verify the app is reachable.
 4. Database is exposed on localhost:33060 (user root, empty password, database laravel).
 5. MailHog UI is available on http://localhost:8025 after make mail-up.
+6. Redis is exposed on localhost:6379 and used by default for cache, queues, and sessions.

 ## Common Make Targets
 - make up: build and start the stack in detached mode.